BearNoodles/NetFight/README.md

 # NetFight

 Only works on a local network at the moment.
-Need to open to copies of the game and select host on one then client on the other.
+Need to open two copies of the game and select host on one then client on the other.